rauf-agha/Splitter-.NET-4.0/README.md

 Splitter-.NET-4.0 using Google Translate API (old version) and Microsoft Translate API

-Built using VS 2013 Ultimate Edition
+Built using VS 2013 Ultimate Edition.
+(Works in VS 2012 as well)

 Should open in VS 2013 Express Edition as well.